BSChuang/ML-WEBH/index.md

 <img src="images/dbscan_words.png" />
 </p>

 We again see a close connection between DBSCAN cluster assignments and ground truth values.
-In particular, the word correlations for cluster 1 closely resemble the word correlations for false tweets.
+In particular, the word correlations for cluster __B__ closely resemble the word correlations for false tweets.

 ### Unsupervised Results Summary